-Area o r Specialist Support and Links INOTES 8.
-Tı ravel, Transport and Leisure 8.1.
-There are medical standards for driving that drivers must meet to ensure their health status does not increase the risk of a crash in which they or other road users may be injured or killed 8.2.
-Read about things to consider if you are thinking about vehicle modifications or purchase or driving with a disability in articles published by Spinal Cord Injuries Association and Muscular 8.3.
-Dystrophy NSW Australian Mobility Parking Scheme provides a permit to park in disabled parking spaces and other parking permissions that vary state to state.
-There is a medical component that needs to be completed for application 8.4.
-Taxi Transport Subsidy Scheme provides support for NSW residents who are unable to use public transport because of a disability.
-The subsidy covers 50 per cent of the total fare with a maximum subsidy per journey and is claimed using travel dockets.
-There is a medical component that needs to be completed for application 8.5.
-Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS) provides some financial assistance if you have to travel more than 100km to access specialist medical treatment and meet eligibility requirements 8.6.
-0.01 disabilities to gain 24 hour access to a network of public facilities 8.7. information on over 16,000 publicly available toilets across Australia, including accessibility, opening hours and facilities 8.8.
-Companion Card is issued to people who have a significant and lifelong need for high level of care to participate in community based activities.
+8. Travel, Transport and Leisure

+- 8.1.
+There are medical standards for driving that drivers must meet to ensure their health status does not increase the risk of a crash in which they or other road users may be injured. - 8.2.
+Read about things to consider if you are thinking about vehicle modifications, purchasing a vehicle or driving with a disability Spinal Cord Injuries Association and Muscular Dystrophy NSW - 8.3.
+Australian Mobility Parking Scheme provides a permit to park in disabled parking spaces and other parking permissions that vary state to state.
+There is a medical component that needs to be completed for the application - 8.4.
+Taxi Transport Subsidy Scheme provides support for residents who are unable to use public transport because of a disability.
+The subsidy covers a percentage of the total fare with a maximum subsidy per journey.
+There is a medical component that needs to be completed for the application

+- 8.5.
+Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS) provides some financial assistance if you have to travel more than 100km to access specialist medical treatment and you meet eligibility requirements - 8.6.
+Disabled toilet access key (MLAK Key) enables people with disabilities to gain 24-hour access to a network of public facilities - 8.7.
+National Public Toilet Online Map and Smartphone App provides information on over 16,000 publicly available toilets across Australia, including accessibility, opening hours and facilities - 8.8.
+Companion Card is issued to people who have a significant disability to allow them to participate in community-based activities.
 The Companion Card allows a person's carer free entry into participating venues and events.
-There is a medical 0.0 component that needs to be completed for application 8.9.
-Travel Insurance is offered by many insurance companies offering travel insurance but some will not insure people if they have MND.
-Investigate insurance policies.
-Some have found suitable insurance through Insureandgo , Cover More and 1Cover .
-You need to disclose your medical condition before taking out a policy 8.10 .
-NSW Photo Identification Card can be used as photo 5.10 identification if you don't have a NSW Driver Licence.
-It has the same application process and security features as the driver licence, and should be accepted as identification everywhere a driver licence is recognised
+There is a medical component that needs to be completed for the application. - 8.9.
+Travel Insurance is offered by many insurance companies but some will not insure people if they have MND.
+Investigate insurance policies and ask MND Infoline for the latest feedback.
+Some have found suitable insurance through Insureandgo.
+You need to disclose your medical condition before taking out a policy.

+9. Symptom Management

-Area o f Specialist Support and Links Notes 9.
-S ymptom Management 9.1.
-Bladder and Bowel Management General Practitioner and nursing management including medication options Occupational Therapist and Physiotherapist for positioning, aids and equipment Dietitian for fluid and fibre intake advice National Continence Helpline Brightsky and Independence Australia for advice, samples and 9.2. products Breathing and Secretion/Saliva Management Medical including General Practitioner, Palliative Care Specialist, Neurologist, Respiratory Specialist for positioning and environmental advice, non-invasive ventilation (NIV) such as BiPAP, medications for reducing saliva production, medications to assist with anxiety and laryngospasm, mouthcare Occupational Therapist for positioning and environmental advice Physiotherapist for positioning and environmental advice, assisted cough, relaxed breathing, techniques, secretion clearance management Speech Pathologist for saliva management advice and mouthcare 9.3.
-Cognition Medical including General Practitioner, Palliative Care Specialist, Neurologist, Neuropsychologist for review and advice Occupational Therapist and Psychologist for advice and strategies to manage cognitive change 9.4.
-Fatigue Medical including General Practitioner and Respiratory Specialist for review and advice Occupational Therapist and Physiotherapist for energy conservation strategies and aids to assist with activities of daily living 9.5.
-Insomnia Medical including General Practitioner and Respiratory Specialist for review and advice General practitioner for sleep hygiene strategies and medication Occupational Therapist and Physiotherapist for positioning and
+9.1.
+Bladder and Bowel Management

+- General Practitioner and community nurses for management and medication options. - Occupational Therapist and Physiotherapist for positioning, aids and equipment. - Dietitian for fluid and fibre intake advice. - Continence Foundation of Australia and National Continence Helpline. - BrightSky and Independence Australia for advice, samples and products.

+9.2.
+Breathing and Secretion/Saliva Management

+- Medical including General Practitioner, Palliative Care Specialist, Neurologist, Respiratory Specialist for positioning and environmental advice, non-invasive ventilation (NIV) such as BiPAP, medications for reducing saliva production, medications to assist with anxiety and laryngospasm, mouthcare. - Occupational Therapist for positioning and environmental advice. - Physiotherapist for positioning and environmental advice, assisted cough, relaxed breathing, techniques, secretion clearance management. - Speech Pathologist for saliva management advice and mouthcare.

+9.3.
+Cognition

+- Medical including General Practitioner, Palliative Care Specialist, Neurologist, Neuropsychologist for review and advice. - Occupational Therapist and Psychologist for advice and strategies to manage cognitive change.

+9.4.
+Fatigue

+- Medical including GP and Respiratory Specialist for review and advice. - Occupational Therapist and Physiotherapist for energy conservation strategies and aids to assist with activities of daily living.

+9.5.
+Insomnia

+- Medical including General Practitioner and Respiratory Specialist for review and advice. - General practitioner for sleep hygiene strategies and medication. - Occupational Therapist and Physiotherapist for positioning and comfort in bed. - Social Worker and Psychologist to discuss anxieties and concerns.